Samsung/tizen-docs/docs/application/tizen-studio/setup/advanced-configuration.md

 > **Note**
 >
-> - Before changing the package repository, note that the installed packages are removed automatically, and you may need to reinstall the packages from the changed repository.
+> - Note that the installed packages are removed automatically.
+Before changing the package repository, as a step of caution you must reinstall the packages from the changed repository.
 >
 > - If you want to configure Package Manager in the command line interface, see [Updating with the CLI Package Manager](update-sdk.md#updating-with-the-cli-package-manager).